Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 Oil-and-gas pipeline stocks offer some of the highest yields in the entire stock market.
 Some of this is due to their unique tax structure.
 Because of their high non-cash depreciation expenses, pipeline stocks tend to pay comparatively little in taxes.
 And the pipeline stocks organized as master limited partnerships (MLPs) pay no company income taxes at all so long as they distribute at least 90% of their profits as distributions.

-One of the major downsides to owning MLPs is the tax reporting, though.
+One of the major downsides to owning MLPs is the tax reporting.
 The annual K-1 tax forms can be a real bear to deal with, even for experienced tax preparers.
+But this is where an MLP closed-end fund can really add value.
+You get a diversified basket of quality pipeline stocks without the tax hassle of owning the stocks outright.

 - Style: REITs and preferred stock

-- Assets under management: $206.5 million
+- Assets under management: $1.1 billion

-- Distribution rate: 11.5%
+- Distribution rate: 7.5%

 - Distribution frequency: Monthly

-- Expense ratio: 2.70%, or $27.00 per year on $1,000 invested
+- Expense ratio: 3.78%, or $37.80 per year on $1,000 invested

 Real estate investment trusts (REITs) have gone through some rough patches over the past few years.
 Because REITs have always had a major emphasis on income, investors have come to view them as a bond substitute.
 But when bond yields started to surge higher again in 2022, bond prices collapsed … and REIT prices fell in sympathy.

-Where will they go from here?
+Where will REITs go from here?
 It’s possible REITs could do all right regardless of what bond yields do.
 If yields fall—and bond prices rise—then REIT prices should also benefit.
 If inflation proves to be stubborn and yields remain high, REITs should be in a better position than they were a year ago, as the rents they collect from tenants should also trend higher in line with inflation.

 Best Accredited Real Estate Investments to Consider